Return to The Definitive RCT Reference Guide homepage

 Under the "Build New Ride/Attraction" icon you will find 6 categories of facilities:

-Transport Rides
+Transport Rides (4)

-Gentle Rides
+Gentle Rides (16)

-Roller Coasters
+Roller Coasters (25)

-Thrill Rides
+Thrill Rides (10)

-Water Rides
+Water Rides (8)

-Shops & Stalls
+Shops & Stalls (20)

 Rides (excluding Shops & Stalls) are the main reason Guests come to the park, and variety is the keyword in building rides {m}.
+Some rides have variants (different vehicles and/or operation modes).
 The maximum number of rides (including Shops & Stalls) that a park can contain is 255.
-Each ride also has its own limits as to how high above the land surface and how low beneath the land surface they can be built.
+Take into account that the "spirt of the game" is to create an esthetic park, rather than an ugly super optimized one.

 Park Entrance Fees and Attraction Ticket Prices affect each other.
 If the Park Entrance Fee is high, guests will decide to enter based on the Park Rating {m} (so when first starting a park, you will probably have to keep the Entrance Fee low {s}).
 If an Entrance Fee is high, the guest then expects low (or non-existant) Attraction Ticket Prices {m}.
 Conversly, if there is is no Park Entrance Fee, they're willing to pay premium Attraction Ticket Prices {m}.
 It is a good idea therefore when initially starting a park, to set the Park Entrance Fee at $10 {s}.
 This is because even if your park features just a barren field, an occational Guest will pay this amount just to walk through the gates {s}.
 [NOTE: In some Scenarios (such as ALL the Loopy Landscapes scenarios) it is not possible to charge an admission price.]
 Few Guests will think twice about paying $10 to enter a medium sized park (and then still go on to pay perhaps an additional $35 on rides and food), and on average, Guests tend not to complain too much about paying even $15 to $20 {s}.
 If the guests comment that the Park Entrance Fee is low, you should imediately raise the price by $10 {s}.
 Typically, you can raise the Park Entrance Fee by $5 for every FIVE Gentle or Thrill Rides you add to the park (by $10 for each Roller Coaster) {s}.
 Once you have secured $30,000, there is little need to further increase prices (and you may even want to drop prices to increase attendence) {s}.